-After reading Ron Kitson's memories about his school days I began to think about mine.
+After reading Ron Kitson's school memories about his school days I began to think about mine.

 We too walked to school and came home for lunch.
 We didn't live in the country but on East 32nd street in downtown Cleveland.
 We walked a total of about 5 miles back and forth to St. Columbkilles school.

 No one was allowed to stay for lunch.
 We had no snow days.
 The only days we had off were when the broiler broke down and the school got too cold.
 Many days we just kept our coats on in class.

 Ours was an old wooden building.
 At recess, lunch time and at the beginning and end of school one of the eighth graders would go outside to the back of the building and shake the cowbell at the two class room doors.

 Occasionally they did not do it hard enough and class kept going.
 Everyone was intent

 in their lesson and no one wore a watch.
 There was a clock on the hall wall but until they heard the children outside, class went on.

 But I am getting ahead of myself.
 When I was in kindergarten and first grade I went to the public school that was down the street.
 It was about 6 houses from ours on the other side of the street.
 They had crossing guards in front of the school, but my overprotective father fought the school and insisted that I be crossed in front of our house by my mother.

 He, of course, won.
 Just as he did when he went to the Bishop and told him I couldn't go to Catholic school in first grade because I was too young and school was too far and not a safe walk because there were too many streets.

 I remember one day my mother standing on the porch talking to the next-door neighbor and motioning me to cross.
 I was almost killed - a car had to go up on the lawn to miss me!
 (I doubt she ever told my father).